smaht-dac/smaht-portal/docs/source/account_creation.rst

 Step 3: Create a Google Account using Your Institutional Email
 --------------------------------------------------------------

-The DAC uses the `OAuth authentication system <https://auth0.com/intro-to-iam/what-is-oauth-2>`_ which will allow you to login with a Google account associated with the institutional email address you provided to DAC and OC.
-In order to use your institutional email address to log into the portal, you will need a Google Account registered with that email address.
+The DAC uses the `OAuth authentication system <https://auth0.com/intro-to-iam/what-is-oauth-2>`_ which will allow you to login using a Google account linked to your institutional email address in the SMaHT Network Directory.
+To use your institutional email address to log into the portal, you will need a Google Account registered with that email address.

 |